 vocate: [verb], to seek and find one’s calling in life; to engage in meaningful work (as in vocation)

 Work better: I help people work better.
 In particular, if you are a leader of a social purpose organisation who wants not only an effective organisation but a healthy one, I will work with you to help cultivate clarity around why you exist, what you do and how you do it.

 Do better work: As important as it is to figure out how to work better, in the scheme of things it is a bar too low.
 It’s not about doing things better, it is about doing better things.
-So as committed as I am about helping people work better, the real game is to do better work.
+So as committed as I am to helping people work better, the real game is to do better work.
 By that I mean work that:

 - is genuinely enjoyable, (pleasure)